-This report contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
+This Quarterly Report on Form 10-Q, or Quarterly Report, contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
-In some cases, you can identify forward-looking statements because they contain words such as "anticipates," "believes," "could," "estimates," "expects," "intends," "likely," "may," "might," "plans," "potential," "predicts," "projects," "seeks," "should," "target," "goal," "will," "would," or similar expressions and the negatives of those terms.
-Forward-looking statements contained in this report include, but are not limited to, statements about:
+In some cases, you can identify forward-looking statements because they contain words such as "aim," "anticipates," "believes," "could," "estimates," "expects," "goal," "intends," "may," "might," "plans," "potential," "predicts," "projects," "seeks," "should," "target," "will," "would," or similar expressions and the negatives of those terms.
+Forward-looking statements contained in this Quarterly Report include, but are not limited to, statements about:

-- our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit or gross margin, operating expenses, ability to generate cash flow, and ability to achieve, and maintain, future profitability; - our growth strategies and our ability to effectively manage any growth; - the value proposition of our product offerings for dealers and consumers, and the return on investment that our dealers realize from our products; - our evolution to becoming a transaction-enabled platform where consumers can shop, buy, seek financing, and sell their cars and dealers can source, market, and sell their vehicles; - our ability to realize benefits from our acquisitions and successfully implement the integration strategies in connection therewith; - our expectations regarding future share issuances and the exercise of put and call rights in connection with potentially acquiring additional equity interests in CarOffer, LLC, or CarOffer, as well as the associated valuation of redeemable noncontrolling interests; - the value proposition of the CarOffer online wholesale platform, including our belief that as dealer enrollments increase, dealers will see a corresponding increase in inventory on the platform, further enabling liquidity, selection, choice and business efficiencies; - our expectations for CarGurus Instant Max Cash Offer, as well as our digital retail offerings and continued investments; - · the impact of competition in our industry and innovation by our competitors; - the impact of accounting pronouncements; - the impact of litigation; - our ability to hire and retain necessary qualified employees to expand our operations; - our ability to adequately protect our intellectual property; - our ability to stay abreast of, and effectively comply with, new or modified laws and regulations that currently apply or become applicable to our business and our beliefs regarding our compliance therewith; - domestic economic conditions; - global economic conditions affecting us or our customers; - our ability to overcome challenges facing the automotive industry ecosystem, including inventory supply problems, global supply chain challenges, changes to trade policies and other macroeconomic issues; - our expectations regarding cash generation and the sufficiency of our cash to fund our operations; - our expectation regarding the funding of our share repurchase program; - the future trading prices of our Class A common stock; - our expectation regarding deferred tax assets; - the material weakness in our internal control over financial reporting that we have identified, and our ability to remediate such weakness and enhance our internal control environment; - our ability to maintain an effective system of internal controls necessary to accurately report our financial results and prevent fraud; - our revolving credit facility; and - our expected returns on investments.
+- our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit or gross margin, operating expenses, ability to generate cash flow, and ability to achieve, and maintain, future profitability; - our growth strategies and our ability to effectively manage any growth; - the value proposition of our product offerings for dealers and consumers, and the return on investment that our dealers realize from our products; - our evolution to becoming a transaction-enabled platform where consumers can shop, buy, seek financing, and sell their cars and dealers can source, market, and sell their vehicles; - our ability to realize benefits from our acquisitions and successfully implement the integration strategies in connection therewith; - our expectations regarding future share issuances and the exercise of put and call rights in connection with potentially acquiring additional equity interests in CarOffer, LLC, or CarOffer, as well as the associated valuation of redeemable noncontrolling interests; - the value proposition of the CarOffer online wholesale platform; - our expectations for CarGurus Instant Max Cash Offer, as well as our digital retail offerings and continued investments; - the impact of competition in our industry and innovation by our competitors; - our ability to overcome challenges facing the automotive industry ecosystem, including inventory supply problems, global supply chain challenges, changes to trade policies, and other macroeconomic issues; - · our expectations regarding cash generation and the sufficiency of our cash to fund our operations; - domestic and global economic conditions; - our ability to hire and retain necessary qualified employees to expand our operations; - our ability to adequately protect our intellectual property; - our expected returns on investments; - our expectations regarding our deferred tax assets; - · our expectations regarding the funding of our share repurchase program; - · our revolving credit facility; - the material weakness in our internal control over financial reporting that we have identified, and our ability to remediate such weakness and enhance our internal control environment: - · our ability to maintain an effective system of internal controls necessary to accurately report our financial results and prevent fraud; - the impact of accounting pronouncements; - our ability to stay abreast of, and effectively comply with, new or modified laws and regulations that currently apply or become applicable to our business and our beliefs regarding our compliance therewith; - · the impact of litigation; and - the future trading prices of our Class A common stock.